Scientists answer question of why Comets emit X-rays

 The radiation of X-rays from comets has been a long-standing mystery to science, given that X-rays are normally associated with hot objects like the sun but comets are among the coldest objects in the solar system.

 When comets travel through the Solar system they interact with solar radiation, wind and magnetic field.
 This produces a visible atmosphere, known as a coma, and the observed cometary tail, as well as, in some cases, X-rays.

 The X-rays are generated on the sunward side of the comet, where the solar wind impacts the cometary atmosphere forming a bow shock.

 A team of scientists from 15 institutes probed the question by carrying out experiments at the LULI laser facility in Paris, in which they replicated the interaction of the solar wind with a comet.

-The paper has been published in Nature Physics.
+The paper, Electron acceleration by wave turbulence in a magnetized plasma, has been published in Nature Physics.

 “This is a very general situation in astrophysics that takes place not only in comets, but also in planetary magnetospheres - such as our own Earth - or even in supernova remnants, where the ejected material moves across the interstellar gas.
 The experiments also confirm theoretical models developed by the team.”